2019 Annual Conference Abstracts

 How to set better, more realistic KPIs and performance targets for management, business units or subsidiaries

 How to move away from single point estimates to start planning and forecasting in ranges and confidence intervals

 How to significantly reduce the potential for fraud and performance sugarcoating

 How to stop companies from making unreasonable and risky decisions each December when bonus payments are calculated

 Improve management chances to get fair performance rewards

-Katlin Bass, Beth Goode, and Madeline Minchillo, Lone Star Analysis
+Presentation co-authored by Katlin Bass, Beth Goode, and Madeline Minchillo, Lone Star Analysis.

 During the 20th century most economic and econometric studies were deterministic.
 Even when statistics were used, determinism was ushered in as soon as possible.
 21st century computing with data sets of unimaginable richness have shifted the boundaries of econometrics.